klunkean/pyfurc/doc/source/usage/installation_ubuntu.rst

 Installing the pyfurc python package
 ++++++++++++++++++++++++++++++++++++

-First, open a terminal **in your home directory** (see above), or use the one you may have just used to install pip.
+Open a terminal or use the one you may have just used to install pip.

 Enter the following line